 When fitting new wheels, more often than not, they’ll usually be a different size.
 Here you can check below for potential alloy wheel or tyre fouling on suspension or arches/fenders.

 The Alloy Wheel Fitment Guide tool below will let you see how much larger or smaller you can go without causing problems.
-Different size wheels can affect speedo reading, as well as overall gearing, so check your rolling radius below using calculator.
+Different size wheels can affect speedo reading, as well as overall gearing, so check your rolling radius below using the calculator.

 Find your ideal tyre size using the Tyre and Alloy Wheel Fitment Guide calculator below to keep rolling radius similar.
 You could also use it to lower or raise the gearing of the car depending on what you want from the car.
 As mentioned before, lower gearing for faster acceleration, or higher gearing for fuel economy or more relaxed motorway journeys.
 Take note your speedo may need recalibrating if it becomes very inaccurate.

 A guide to Alloy Wheel Offset – What exactly is it?

 Wheel Offset Explained!